alexellis/jaas/README.md

 ### Pre-requisites:

-* Docker 1.13-RC (in experimental mode for service logs)
+* Docker 1.13 or newer (experimental mode must be enabled if accessing service logs)
 * Go 1.7.3 (or Golang container)

 * Build the code: